The city of Newark's scrappy and remarkable fight against COVID-19

 For 12 years, Berlyne Vilcant has worked for the city of Newark, New Jersey, as a disease investigator, which means that when there’s a cluster of cases of a particular disease—salmonella at a restaurant, say, or norovirus in a hotel—it’s her job to figure out how it started, who caught it, and how to stop it from spreading further.
-A lifelong Newark resident, she grew up in a family of Haitian immigrants, and even as a child knew that she wanted to work in healthcare.
+A lifelong Newark resident, she grew up in a family of Haitian immigrants, and even as a child knew that she wanted to work in health care.
 As a teenager, inspired by the character of a restaurant health inspector in the 2003 movie Deliver Us from Eva, she decided to go into public health.

 In January, Vilcant was busy with run-of-the-mill outbreaks: hand, foot, and mouth disease at a daycare, Legionella at a senior center, isolated cases of giardia.
 When she told her friends that she was worried about a new virus tearing through China, they reassured her.
 Don’t worry, they said, it won’t come here.
 But as Vilcant read more reports, she remembers thinking, “Oh my gosh, if it arrives in the United States, I know I will not have a life.”
 On Saturday, March 14, her supervisor at the health department called to tell her that someone in Newark had tested positive for the virus.
 “My heart fell to the floor,” she recalls.
 “From that moment on, I knew that this was something that was going to be serious, and we needed to treat it as if it was going to be here for a very, very long time.”